sayed-amir/sayed-amir/_pages/about.md

     <p>UNSW Canberra</p>
     <p>Northcott Dr, Campbell ACT 2612 </p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am an Associate Lecturer at UNSW Canberra, where I focus on wireless communications, 5G networks, and cybersecurity.
+<div> I am an Associate Lecturer at UNSW Canberra, where I focus on wireless communications, 5G networks, and cybersecurity.
 I earned my BSc in Electronic Engineering from Isfahan University of Technology and my MSc in Electronics and Communication Engineering from Amirkabir University of Technology in Iran.
 In 2017, I completed my PhD in Computer Science and Engineering at UNSW Sydney.

 I joined UNSW Canberra in 2020, where my research focuses on wireless communication technologies such as 5G/6G networks and network security.
 I am particularly interested in developing cost-effective, real-world solutions for physical layer security (PLS) and private 5G networks, exploring their applications in both commercial and industry settings.
-My work bridges theoretical advancements with practical implementations, addressing challenges in network performance, cybersecurity, and emerging communication technologies.
+My work bridges theoretical advancements with practical implementations, addressing challenges in network performance, cybersecurity, and emerging communication technologies.</div>